 However today's island of Ithaca is not low-lying, it is mountainous.
 It is clearly not the furthest out to sea and it does not face towards dusk (i.e. west), nor do the adjacent islands face towards the dawn and sun (i.e. east).
 The geographical layout is almost opposite to that described by Homer, so how can his description of ancient Ithaca make any sense?
 And where are Same and the lost island of Doulichion?

 Geology provides a vital clue.
 The Ionian Islands are located in one of the most tectonically active places in the world, where the African continental plate impacts that of Eurasia.
 Ten kilometres to the west of Cephalonia the seabed drops from a depth of 300 metres to an incredible 3 kilometres.
+Every month or so the ground shakes and every few decades there is a major earthquake: the last such event to impact the population was in August 1953.

 But can earthquakes change the layout of entire islands?
 That was the challenge facing the exploration team in 2003.
 It has taken intensive efforts and the advice of experts from all over the world to answer this question.
 We now know that the answer is a resounding 'yes'.